 To understand more, read Amy Portferfield’s article about reducing clickbait on Facebook and Jon Loomer’s article on how brands can maximize organic reach.

-Instagram has no qualms that they are moving towards a paid advertising model and have made that clear.
-You can read their blog post addressing concerns and questions here.
-They are owned by Facebook, after all.
+Instagram has no qualms that they are moving towards a paid advertising model and have clarified that.
+(See: Instagram Ads)

-In the meantime, the biggest change made recently was the deletion of a lot of “spam” accounts.
-While many bloggers were frustrated with this change, seeing a dramatic dip in the number of followers they had during the day Instagram deleted accounts , nearly all agree that the account pare down is a good thing.
+In the meantime, the most significant change made recently was the deletion of many “spam” accounts.
+While many bloggers were frustrated with this change, seeing a dramatic dip in the number of followers they had during the day Instagram deleted accounts, nearly all agree that the account paring down is a good thing.

-For now, Instagram is trying to make sure that genuine interactions and people are on Instagram.
-No more “follow me” photos, no more fake accounts trying to sell you stuff.
+For now, Instagram is trying to ensure genuine interactions, and people are on Instagram.
+No more “follow me” photos or fake accounts trying to sell you stuff.
 Instagram wants to see real users posting real snapshots of their life.

 Two words: Smart Feed.